sjmcpherson/Front-End-Developer-Learnings/HTML.md

 ```

 <h4>Microdata</h4>
-- Microdata is a way to label content as a specific type of information for Search Engines to process, for example reviews, personal information, locations & events.
+- Microdata is a way to label content as a specific type of information for Search Engines to process, for example reviews, personal information, products, locations & events.
 - Use the Microdata specification to add metadata to content i.e
 ```HTML
 <section itemscope itemtype="http://schema.org/Person">